-Massage Magazine reports that a new research study found that aromatherapy massage had a positive effect on the sleep quality of hospital patients who had recently undergone surgery.
-Post-surgical insomnia is a problem patients recovering from surgical procedures experience.
+Massage Magazine reports that a new research study found that aromatherapy massage positively affected the sleep quality of hospital patients who had recently undergone surgery.
+Post-surgical insomnia is a problem of patients recovering from surgical procedures experience.

 Authors of the research found that “aromatherapy massage enhanced the sleep quality of patients in a surgical intensive care unit and resulted in some positive changes in their physiological procedures.”

 Researchers found that one day after general surgery, patients in a postoperative intensive care unit who received a full body massage experienced a significant improvement in sleep quality as well as diastolic blood pressure.
 In the aromatherapy massage group, 80 percent of the participants reported daytime sleepiness after the intervention.
 In the control group, 63 percent reported daytime sleepiness.

 The research was conducted at the Department of Surgical Nursing, Atatürk University, and Surgical Nursing, Department of Surgery, Atatürk University Research Hospital.
 The institutions are both in Erzurum, Turkey.
 Read more.

 Lower back pain is the leading cause of disability globally.
 The most common treatments for it, pain medication, expensive therapies, surgery, and injections, are “useless, unnecessary and harmful,” according to recent research.
 Instead, physical treatment and exercise are recommended.
 The research was documented in three papers written by an international group of researchers from Australia, the UK, the US, Denmark, The Netherlands, Canada, Switzerland, Finland, Sweden, Brazil, South Africa, and Germany.

 Currently, over 540 million people are affected by activity-limiting low back pain at any one time.
 The low back burden is expected to continue to increase with an aging and increasingly obsess population.